Data on Rural Hospitals

 Trend in Hospital Margins

 This table shows whether profits and losses have been increasing or decreasing at rural hospitals and hospitals serving rural areas.
-Financial data shown are from the Medicare Cost Reports available as of July 2023; the 2022 column is blank for hospitals whose fiscal year 2022 report is not yet available.
+Financial data shown are from the Medicare Cost Reports available as of January 2025; the 2024 column is blank for hospitals whose fiscal year 2024 report is not yet available.
 The margins shown for a year are based on the hospital fiscal year that ended in that year or that ended by March 31 of the following year.

-- The Patient Service Margin represents the profit or loss from revenues and costs associated with health care services delivered to patients.
+The Patient Service Margin represents the profit or loss from revenues and costs associated with health care services delivered to patients.

 Data on margins are not shown if no Cost Report for the full fiscal year is available, if revenue data were not included in the Cost Report, or if the data appeared to be erroneous.